Iwalker-dev/bizarre-adventures-d6/README.md

 -Simple, Stylized Stat viewing and editing

--Simple, Easier viewing of Burn type stats (Learning, Luck)
+-Simplified viewing of Burn type stats (Learning, Luck)

 -Hit rendering and auto calculation of damage to health

--Mantainable simple item implementation
+-Simple item implementation

--Locations to fill in character information
+-Direct locations to fill in character information

 **Known limitations**